Sarah Jessica Parker to host shoe sale benefiting MD Anderson Cancer Center

-HOUSTON, Texas (KTRK) -- Sarah Jessica Parker is making a visit to Houston and is bringing 5,000 shoes with her for a great cause.
+HOUSTON, Texas (KTRK) -- "Sex and the City" actress Sarah Jessica Parker is making a visit to Houston and is bringing 5,000 shoes with her for a great cause.

 The sale will feature shoe styles and accessories from her SJP by Sarah Jessica Parker shoe brand, which launched in 2014.